nuex001/ZenonSwapProtocol/docs/JITModel.md

 An *open-faced JIT sandwich* occurs when the attacker still colludes with the block builder to mint a large fraction of the pool’s active liquidity immediately before the target swap, but doesn’t include the removal.

-In the case of CrocSwap open-faced JIT sandwiches are still possible, but the attacker must wait a minimum of TTL time before removing their order.
+In the case of ZenonSwap open-faced JIT sandwiches are still possible, but the attacker must wait a minimum of TTL time before removing their order.
 In this case the attacker still has an economic advantage over the passive liquidity providers in the pool, because they’re timing their position to coincide with a fee accumulation event.
 So attacks of this type may still be attractive.

 However the attacker is at a distinct economic disadvantage relative to a classical JIT sandwich.
 First, the attacker must tie up capital.
 Instead of a single block, capital remains locked in the position for the TTL lifetime.
 Second, unlike a classical JIT sandwich, the attacker does take meaningful economic risk because the liquidity remains active for the TTL lifetime.